Mikeecee1/Team1_Hackathon/README.md

    - Correlation analysis to identify relationships between variables
    - Missing value analysis and data quality assessment
    - Use of y-data to gain deeper insights into datasets, including correlations and interactions
+   - Did a chi-square test to check the independence of categorical variables.

 2. **Feature Engineering**

-   - Created derived features like utilisation ratios and transaction frequency metrics
+   - Since most of the data was cleaned with no missing values, we did very basic feature engineering.
-   - Categorical encoding for machine learning models
+   - Categorical encoding the age into groups for better anaysis in visualisations.
-   - Feature scaling and normalisation

-3. **Machine Learning Techniques**
-   - **Logistic Regression**: Baseline model for interpretability
-   - **Random Forest**: Ensemble method for feature importance analysis
-   - **Gradient Boosting (XGBoost)**: Advanced ensemble for improved prediction accuracy
-   - **Naive Bayes**: Probabilistic classifier (already included in dataset)
+   - Basic outlier detection and treatment using IQR method.

 ### Structure and Justification

-The analysis was structured in three phases:
+The analysis was structured in 3 phases:

-1. **Descriptive Analytics**: Understanding current churn patterns
-2. **Predictive Analytics**: Building models to forecast future churn
-3. **Prescriptive Analytics**: Developing actionable recommendations
+1. **Data Preparation & Cleaning**: Raw customer data was cleaned, transformed, and grouped to ensure consistency and enable meaningful analysis.
+2. **Descriptive Analytics**: Conducted basic EDA , Y-datat profiling to find patterns and trends, Chi-square test to check independenc of categorical variables.
+3. **Visualization** : Created basic boxplots, histograms, correlation heatmaps to understand the data better, validate hypothesis and communicate findings effectively.
+Created dashboards in Power BI to present insights.

 ### Data Limitations and Alternative Approaches

-- **Limitation**: Imbalanced dataset with fewer churned customers
+- **Limitation**: The dataset was relatively small and clean, with no major quality issues.
-  - **Solution**: Applied SMOTE (Synthetic Minority Oversampling Technique) and class weighting
-- **Limitation**: Limited temporal data for trend analysis
-  - **Alternative**: Used cross-sectional analysis with behavioral proxies
-- **Limitation**: Missing external economic factors
-  - **Mitigation**: Focused on internal behavioral and demographic patterns
+Some categorical fields contained "Unknown" values.
+-**Mitigation**: Retained "Unknown" entries and treated them as a separate category to preserve data integrity.

 ### Generative AI Usage

-- **Ideation**: Used AI tools for feature engineering ideas and hypothesis generation.
+- **Ideation**: Used AI for ideation and analysis and visualisation suggestions.
-- **Code Optimization**: Leveraged AI for code review and performance optimisation suggestions.
-- **Design Thinking**: AI-assisted with dashboard layout and visualisation selection.
+- **Markdown**: co-pilot assisted in writing and formatting markdown content.

 ## Ethical considerations